We hope that all in our TSBC family are safe. Learn more about our services and COVID-19 under New and Upcoming Events

 Types of Accounts

-A Transfer Account is for individuals who have sperm samples stored elsewhere but would like to have those samples transferred and stored at TSBC.
+A Transfer Account is for individuals who have sperm samples stored elsewhere in the United States but would like to have those samples transferred and stored at TSBC.

 At THE SPERM BANK OF CALIFORNIA (TSBC), we encourage recipients to be involved in the Directed Donor and Known Donor screening process from the very first visit in order to ensure clear communication between all parties.
-It’s helpful if the recipient is available to participate in the Account Set-Up appointment.
-When the recipient lives in another state, it is important that they consult by phone with her TSBC healthworker/case manager prior to the first appointment.
+It is important that recipients consult by phone with a TSBC healthworker prior to scheduling the first appointment.

 The recipient and donor will have joint decisions to make regarding the donor’s screening, how many storage visits the donor should make, and whether to wash their semen samples for intrauterine insemination (IUI) prior to storage.